ChanceHerriage/jquery-quiz/README.md

 > If true, the response text will be rendered as HTML
 > elements to allow for more in-depth response customization.

+`disableNotRelevant: boolean [default: false]`
+> If ture, when an answer is given only the selected & correct
+> answers will be highlighted.
+The other answers will be faded out and
+> become disabled anchor links.

+`hideNotRelevant: boolean [default: false]`
+> If true, when an answer is given only the selected & correct
+> answers will be shown.
+Highlighting the correct and incorrect.

 `highlightCorrect: boolean [default: false]`
 > If true, when an incorrect answer is selected, the correct
 > answer will be highlighted with `.correct`.

 `counterFormat: string [default: '%current/%total']`
 > Specify the counter format.
 The placehoder `%current`